Discrete Morse functions from lexicographic orders: Lexicographic discrete Morse functions

+\begin{thm} The above construction gives an acyclic matching on $\Delta (P)$. \end{thm} \proof To check that our matching is acyclic, we verify (1) that it is acyclic on each $F_k \setminus (\cup_{i<k} F_i )$ and (2) that there are no directed cycles involving multiple pieces of our decomposition, i.e. multiple fibres.
+Fact (2) follows from the observation that every edge between distinct fibres is oriented from the later fibre to the earlier one.
+Thus, we may henceforth restrict attention to a single fibre $e^{-1}(F_k)$.

+If the $I$-intervals for $F_k$ do not cover all ranks, then (1) follows from the fact that each upward step in a cycle must insert $\rho_0 $ while no downward step may delete $\rho_0 $.
+It remains to prove (1) when $j_0 = \emptyset $.
+The matching then breaks into two stages: (a) the matching on cells which do not include just the minimal element for one or more $J$-intervals, and (b) matching on $2^u$ remaining cells which do include exactly the minimal element of each $J$-interval, letting $u$ be the number of ranks not covered by any $J$-interval.

-\begin{thm} The above construction gives an acyclic matching on $\Delta (P)$. \end{thm} \proof Let us begin with the case where the $I$-intervals and $J$-intervals agree, namely where the $I$-intervals are already non-overlapping.
-Each face is matched with at most one other face by the bijection between what we will call ``hollow'' cells and ``doubly-hit'' cells within any fibre $e^{-1}(F_k)$.
-A cell is {\bf hollow} if it lacks the minimal rank vertex in the first interval where it differs from the critical cell is lacking the minimal rank vertex from that interval; a cell is {\bf doubly-hit} if instead it includes the minimal rank vertex and at least one other vertex in this interval.
-Our observation above about every face in $F_k\setminus (\cup_{i<k} F_i )$ hitting the first $J$-interval where it differs from the critical cell guarantees that this indeed gives a matching on faces in $F_k\setminus (\cup_{i<k} F_i )$.
+In (a), each face is matched with at most one other face by the bijection between what we will call ``hollow'' cells and ``doubly-hit'' cells within any fibre $e^{-1}(F_k)$.
+A cell is {\bf hollow} if it lacks the minimal rank vertex in the first $J$-interval where it differs from the critical cell; a cell is {\bf doubly-hit} if instead it includes the minimal rank vertex and at least one other vertex in this $J$-interval.
+Our observation above that every face in $F_k\setminus (\cup_{i<k} F_i )$ hits the lowest $J$-interval where it differs from the potential critical cell guarantees that this indeed gives a matching on the faces in $F_k\setminus (\cup_{i<k} F_i )$.